 To expand the reach of the Phase 1 statewide listening tour and support the confidential, candid input of a wide range of individuals, the DOE collaborated with Hope Street Group Hawaii State Teacher Fellows Program and Storyline Consulting.
-With the assistance and partnership of many community organizations and schools, this community engagement initiative included 108 focus groups and an online survey completed by 1429 community members.
-Community engagement, continuing through the fall with BOE community meetings, also includes an ongoing online blog and #HIQualityEd social media campaign where Hawaii residents of diverse ages and backgrounds can continue the dialogue about what high-quality education looks like to them.
+With the assistance and partnership of community organizations and schools, this initiative included 108 focus groups and an online survey completed by 1429 community members.
+Community engagement, continuing through the fall with BOE community meetings, also includes an ongoing online blog and #HIQualityEd social media campaign where Hawaii residents of diverse ages and backgrounds can continue to share what high-quality education looks like to them.

 Many individual educators, nonprofit leaders, employers, and community groups made it possible to conduct this extensive statewide listening tour.
 Groups that helped to promote ongoing participation in this community dialogue include HEʻE Coalition, Parents for Public Schools, Micronesians United Big Island, the Hawaii State Student Council, the Filipino Community Center, Center for Tomorrow’s Leaders, Special Education Advisory Council, DOE’s Complex Area Superintendents, Hawaii News Now, Honolulu Star Advertiser, Office of Hawaiian Affairs, legislators, and the Chamber of Commerce Hawaii, among many others.
 A special mahalo to the Deborah K. Berger and William H. Reeves Fund at the Hawaii Community Foundation, the Koaniani Fund at the Hawaii Community Foundation, and the Harold K.L.
 Castle Foundation for their support of the Joint DOE/BOE Strategic Plan review and extension.